 Additionally, increased government defense spending due to geopolitical tensions and NATO's commitment to allocate 2% of GDP to defense has resulted in record defense order backlogs, providing another revenue stream for Melrose.

-Melrose's competitive edge is further strengthened by GKN's expertise in Additive Fabrication (AF), a process that reduces costs, enhances output quality, and allows for greater design flexibility.
-This advantage facilitated the expansion of its RRSP on the GEnx (General Electric Next-generation) dual rotor, axial flow, high-bypass turbofan engines.
+Melrose's competitive edge is further strengthened by GKN's expertise in Additive Fabrication (AF), a process that reduces costs, enhances output quality, and allows for greater design flexibility (see the short video below).

 GKN has been pioneering AF technology for over 20 years, boasting proprietary software and an unmatched data bank, and it is the only company with AF components currently in operational aircraft.
 Melrose is investing in the industrialization of AF technology, with a target internal rate of return (IRR) exceeding 20% for the project.